leonow32/verilog-fpga/readme.md

 **Displays**

 + [Decoder 7seg](/decoder_7seg) - Simple module to convert 4-bit binary data into 7-segment code that can drive a 7-segment display.
 Supports displaying digits from 0 to 9 and hexadecimal values from A to F. Made as a fully combinational logic without any clock and reset signals.
 Can be used with common cathode and common anode displays.
-+ [Display Multiplexed Const](/display_multiplexed_const) - Module that controls an 8-digit LED display with a common cathode.
++ [LED Display Multiplexed Const](/display_multiplexed_const) - Module that controls an 8-digit LED display with a common cathode.
 Supports blanking out unnecessary zeros and adjustable multiplexing period.
-+ [Display Multiplexed Variable](/display_multiplexed_variable) - Module that controls an n-digit LED display with a common cathode.
++ [LED Display Multiplexed Variable](/display_multiplexed_variable) - Module that controls an n-digit LED display with a common cathode.
 The number of digits in the display is controlled with a parameter.
 Supports blanking out unnecessary zeros and adjustable multiplexing period.
++ [LCD Display Multiplexed S401M16KR](/display_lcd_s401m16kr) - Multiplexing an LCD display is much more difficult than for an LED display.
+This controller works with the S401M16KR display from Lumex.
+This display works with 1/4 duty, that is, it has four electrodes in common COM and 1/3 bias, that is, the control voltage of the electrodes can have 4 different values.

 **Timing:**